Sprinkles to start the weekend

 Sunday: temporary rebound in heat

 Temperatures will rise temporarily on the last day of the weekend.
 The arrival of a warm westerly wind inland and a garbí wind in the northeast will send temperatures soaring, especially in the Pla de Lleida region and the northern regions of Girona.
 Many highs of 31 to 36°C are expected, but higher in these areas and in the southern interior.
-Temperatures will remain unchanged along much of the coast, and even lower along the southern coastline, after Saturday's warm rebound.
+Temperatures will remain unchanged along much of the coast, and even lower along the southern coastline, following Saturday's warm rebound.

 Bearable heat next week